justindowning/ansible-scout/README.md

 ## Basic Setup

-Provide your account key in the "scout_key" variable in `site.yml`, then:
+Provide your account key in the "scout_account_key" variable in `site.yml`, then:

 	ansible-playbook site.yml